shenae/planets-express-sequelize/README.md

 2. Print all of the planets
 3. Change the color of one of the planets
 4. Delete a planet
-5. Print all of the planets
+5. Print all of the planets where the moons are less than 100.
+  - comment out your function calls at the end in the main function.

 #### Bonus